clojure/clojure/clojure.markdown

 ### (*sync* transaction-flags exprs*) - Macro
 transaction-flags => TBD, pass `nil` for now

 Runs the exprs (in an implicit `do`) in a transaction that encompasses exprs and any nested calls.
 Starts a transaction if none is already running on this thread.
-Any exception will abort the transaction and flow out of `sync`.
+Any uncaught exception will abort the transaction and flow out of `sync`.
 The exprs may be run more than once, but any effects on Refs will be atomic.

 ---
 ### (*deref* ref)